vibhashah/java4-labs-spring-ioc/README.md

 ### Java-based Configuration Lab
 1. Choose "Open" from the IntelliJ IDEA welcome screen
 1. From the file navigator, choose ``java-config`` under ``labs/java4-labs-spring-ioc``
-1. Press OK.
-The project will open and IntelliJ will import it.
+1. Press OK so the project will open and IntelliJ will import it
 1. Repeat the process you followed in the previous lab using tests defined in ``JavaConfigTests``
 1. Commit your changes